diegowilliamscode/WVBStatTaking/README.md

 Simply open `index.html` in your web browser to start using the application.
 Click on different areas of the volleyball court to record various game events and view statistics in real-time.

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript (Vanilla)

 ## Getting Started

 1. Clone this repository
 2. Open `index.html` in your web browser
 3. Start tracking your volleyball game statistics!

-## License

-This project is open source and available under the MIT License.